- attention to detail

 Summary: Procurators fiscal are qualified solicitors who work for the Crown Office and Procurator Fiscal Service (COPFS).
 They investigate and prosecute all crime in Scotland and are independent of the police and the courts.

 Average salary: The figures below are only a guide.
 Actual pay rates may vary, depending on:where you work the size of the organisation you work for the demand for the job.Starting salary for a COPFS Legal Trainee is currently £18,667 in year 1 and £20,837 in year 2.
-Solicitors with less than three years post qualifying experience will receive a starting salary of around £30,000.
+Solicitors with less than three years post qualifying experience, working as a procurator fiscal, will receive a starting salary of around £30,000.
 At the end of your second year, after satisfactory performance, your salary will rise to £39,000.
-Salary for a procurator fiscal depute and those with six or more years post qualifying experience is £39,000 to £46,365 a year.
+The salary for a procurator fiscal depute with six or more years post qualifying experience is £39,000 to £46,365 a year.
 A senior procurator fiscal depute earns £45,084 to £52,540.
 A district procurator fiscal earns between £48,899 and £128,900 a year.
 And, an area procurator fiscal earns between £58,200 and £162,500 a year.
 Salaries will change on 1st August 2013 in line with the Law Society's recommended rates.

 Read further information about this career